theOGognf/rl8/README.rst

   environment protocols.
 * `RLlib`_: Ray's RLlib is the industry standard RL library that supports many popular RL algorithms.
-RLlib can scale RL workloads from your laptop all the way to the cloud with little-to-no changes in your code.
+RLlib can scale RL workloads from your laptop all the way to the cloud with little-to-no changes to your code.
 * `Sample Factory`_: Sample Factory provides an efficient and high quality implementation of PPO with a focus on accelerating training for a single machine with support for a wide variety of environment protocols.
-* `SKRL`_: SKRL focuses on readability, splicity, and transparency of RL algorithm implementations with support for a wide variety of environment protocols.
+* `SKRL`_: SKRL focuses on readability, simplicity, and transparency of RL algorithm implementations with support for a wide variety of environment protocols.
 * `Stable Baselines 3`_: Stable Baselines 3 is a set of reliable and user-friendly RL algorithm implementations that integrate with a rich set of features desirable